Bicycles

 The gearing suffers from being a little low.
 One thing I'd like to replace is the chainset with a larger chainwheel.
 It should then be possible to get up to nearly a 60" gear just by fitting a 52 tooth chainring.
 The one fitted is a steel single chainring, so it would be easy to save some weight by replacing with an aluminium version.
 The bottom bracket is a normal square taper sort, not a BMX style single piece, so replacing these parts should be easy.
 Some similar folding bikes have much worse gearing problems which can't easily be fixed.
 For instance, one model I looked at sold in Halford has a single piece bottom bracket and a single even lower gear.
 The derailleur used is the cheapest Shimano, and as expected seems to work very well even indexing correctly.

-It seems that as with many bikes there is inadequate grease in the bearings.
-I intend to open up the wheel, bottom bracket and headset bearings in order that they can be greased as I suspect this will make all those parts run slightly smoother and last somewhat longer.
+As with many bikes there is inadequate grease in the bearings.
+It is worthwhile to open up the wheel hubs, bottom bracket and headset bearings in order that they can be greased, and then adjusting them correctly.
+This will make all those parts run slightly smoother and last somewhat longer.

 Conclusion

 In my view, the Brompton sets the gold standard so far as usable small folding bikes are concerned.
-By buying these, do you get a Brompton on the cheap ?
+Let's be clear that these bikes are not really a Brompton on the cheap.
 No. At the price you have to expect some compromises.
-However, I feel these bikes offer superb value for money.
+However, I feel they offer superb value for money.
 They did everything we asked of them on our short trip, even atracting a few admiring glances.
 Nothing really feels cheap except the saddle, which is easy and cheap to replace.

-I can see that over time they'll easily recoup their purchase price in avoidance of rail ticket charges etc. Great value for money.
+Over time these bikes have easily recouped their purchase price in avoidance of rail ticket charges etc. Great value for money for people who only intermittently need a folding bike.

 However, if you intend to commute year round by folding bike, you'll probably want something a bit better.